 - There is a 1-week unpaid waiting period before benefits begin.

-- Some employers provide a top-up to EI benefits — check your contract.
+- Some employers provide a top-up to EI benefits, so check your employment contract or workplace policy.

 Applying for Maternity Leave Benefits